shuber/variables/README.md

 undefined.fetch(:default) #=> :default
 ```

-Default values can also be defined with a `block` which is yielded the `Variable` name.
+Default values can also be defined with a `block` which is yielded with the `Variable` name.

 ```ruby
 name.fetch { |name| "#{name}-default" }      #=> "Bob"